Cove Reber

-Cove Reber (born August 28, 1985) is an American singer-songwriter and the lead vocalist for American post-hardcore band Dead American and best known as the former lead vocalist of the post-hardcore band Saosin from 2004 to 2010.
+Cove Reber (born August 28, 1985) is an American singer-songwriter known for his contributions to the post-hardcore music scene.
+He is best known for his tenure as the lead vocalist of Saosin from 2004 to 2010.
+In 2024, Reber, alongside Anthony Green, joined Saosin for their 20th anniversary tour and live album.
+Since 2021, he has toured with Saosin, sharing vocal duties with Anthony Green.
+Reber has also fronted the bands Dead American and Lé Tired.

 Early life

 Cove Reber was born in Provo, Utah, and grew up a member of the Church of Jesus Christ of Latter-day Saints.

 During an interview with Shane Told of Silverstein on the Lead Singer Syndrome podcast, Reber cites that he was influenced by the newly "popping off" San Diego pop-punk band Blink-182 specifically taking after the band's vocalist and bassist Mark Hoppus.

 Reber started out in early life as vocalist for Vista, California, high school bands Mormon In The Middle and Stamp Out Detroit in the early 2000s before auditioning and joining Saosin as lead vocalist in 2004.